 Once you have removed the offending object listed above then you will be good to go fast again.

 How to fix Jet ski acceleration problem.

 Removing a foreign object is an easy fix.
-Make sure that it is not left in there too long otherwise you will get jet pump seal wear.
-Have a look at your impeller seal, it has deep groves more than 2mm then you will need to get it replaced.
+Make sure that it is not left in there too long otherwise, you will get jet pump seal wear.
+Have a look at your impeller seal, it has deep groves of more than 2mm then you will need to get it replaced.

-If a rock or stick is left jammed between the impellor jet and the seal you will get wear.
+If a rock or stick is left jammed between the impellor jet and the seal you will get damage.
 This wear causes loss of pump pressure and cavitation, thus loss of speed.

-You can feel and sometimes hear the cavitation as it will vibrate bad and you won’t move very vast.
-As soon as you feel and cavitation you must get the Jet-ski onto land or the trailer for inspection.
+You can feel and sometimes hear the cavitation as it will vibrate badly and you won’t move very vast.
+As soon as you feel cavitation you must get the Jet-ski onto land or the trailer for inspection.
 These groves will cause cavitation and loss of jet pump pressure.